raine/anki-llm/README.md

 **Required options:**

 - `-d, --deck`: The name of the target Anki deck.

+**Common options:**

 - `-m, --model`: The name of the Anki note type/model to use.

-**Common options:**
+If not specified, the model will be inferred from existing notes in the deck.
 - `-k, --key-field`: Field to use for identifying existing notes (default:
   `noteId`).